On this page |

 (Future versions may allow limits on other resource types, such as databases, similar to HQueue.)

-Working around work item overhead
+Reducing work item overhead ¶

 Starting operations in separate processes, scheduling work on the farm, and moving data across the network filesystem all add overhead to work you do in TOPs.
-Some nodes have options to do small jobs inside the process cooking the graph, and you can override small work items to run on the same maching instead of being scheduled on the farm.
+Some nodes have options to do small jobs inside the process cooking the graph, and you can override small work items to run on the same machine instead of being scheduled on the farm.

 However, even for an HDA Processor node running locally, if the asset cooks quickly, the overhead of running it in a separate process still kills overall performance.
 There are few things you can do to optimize or work around this: